 For franchises that do not own their arenas, the value of a team's lease—often with advantageous terms negotiated with municipal or state authorities—is captured in the Team Value category.

 Total Team Revenue: Cumulative amount of national and local revenue.
-The coronavirus pandemic significantly impacted revenue during the 2019-20 and 2020-21 seasons.
-The 2021-22 season was much closer to normal, although some teams, including the Canadian franchises, opened the season with capacity restrictions at their arenas.
-The 2022-23 was season was the first one not impacted by COVID-19 since 2018-19.
 Revenues include playoffs and non-NHL events, such as concerts, when teams operate or own their buildings.
-All figures are net of revenue sharing and in U.S. dollars using the currency exchange rate as of Nov.
-3, 2023.
+All figures are net of revenue sharing and in U.S. dollars using the currency exchange rate as of of Oct.
+25, 2024.

 National Revenue: Each franchise's equal proportion of league-shared revenue, derived predominantly from NHL contracts with media and advertising partners; it represented roughly 17% of total team revenue last year.
 For the 2022-23 season, this consisted of: